bennokr/generative-metadata/README.md

   - `synthetic.semmap.parquet` (when SemMap metadata is available)

 ## 🧰 Metadata templates & column mappings
-- `uci_template.py` turns the JSON payloads cached under `uciml-cache/` (sometimes referenced as `uci-cache/` in earlier docs) into DCAT + DSV JSON-LD that downstream tools can ingest.
+- `semsynth/dataproviders/uciml.py` exposes a CLI that turns the JSON payloads cached under `uciml-cache/` (sometimes referenced as `uci-cache/` in earlier docs) into DCAT + DSV JSON-LD that downstream tools can ingest.
 - Scripts under `map_columns/` take that JSON-LD and suggest or write terminology mappings (see `map_columns/README.md`).

 ### Example: UCI dataset 45 (Heart Disease)